Two simple models derived from a quantum-mechanical particle on an elliptical path: Introduction

 \section{Introduction}

 Most textbooks on quantum mechanics and quantum chemistry\cite{P68} resort to exactly-solvable models in order to illustrate some of the features of quantum-mechanical systems.
 Among the simplest models one finds the particle in a box, the harmonic oscillator and the planar rigid rotator.
 The latter model is one of the few cases of one degree of freedom that exhibits degeneracy.
 It is mathematically similar to a single particle moving along a circular path.
-An interesting deformation of this model is the case of a particle moving along an elliptical path.
+An interesting deformation of this model is the case of a particle moving along an ellipse.
 The purpose of this paper is a straightforward analysis of the latter model.

-In section~\ref{sec:model} we derive the Hamiltonian operator for the first model and discuss the possible scalar product for the states as well as other useful features.
+In section~\ref{sec:model} we derive the Hamiltonian operator for the model and discuss the possible scalar product for the states as well as other useful features.
 In section~\ref{sec:PT} we derive an analytical expression for the spectrum from first-order perturbation theory.
-In section~ \ref{sec:RRM} we obtain accurate eigenvalues by means of the Rayleigh-Ritz method (RRM)\cite{P68} that yields increasingly accurate upper bounds\cite {M33, F25a}.
+In section~\ref {sec:RRM} we obtain accurate eigenvalues by means of the Rayleigh-Ritz method (RRM)\cite{P68} that yields increasingly accurate upper bounds\cite {M33, F25a}.
 From the secular determinant we derive perturbation corrections of greater order.
-In section~\ref{sec:alternative_mod} we introduce an alternative model, but in this case with an Hermitian Hamiltonian, and carry out similar calculations.
+In section~\ref{sec:alternative_mod} we introduce a slightly different alternative model and carry out similar calculations.
 Finally, in section~\ref{sec:conclusions} we summarize the main results of the paper and draw conclusions.